-Class Participation

 Includes attendance at scheduled synchronous classes (punctuality and lateness), engagement with the work at hand, class discussion, insight into one's progress and process and a commitment to challenge oneself, try new things, and take risks as a means of learning new skills.
-Students will collaborate with the instructor on the assessment process of this component, by self-grading their participation.

-Voicing Autoethnography (Week 7)40%

-Application to Honours Production (Week 12)40%

-COURSE TOTAL
+Students will collaborate with the instructor on the assessment process of this component, by self-grading their participation and practice sessions regularly.
+Storytelling (Week 6) Class Participation .20% engagement with the work at hand, class discussion, insight into one's progress and process and a commitment to challenge oneself, try new things, and take risks as a means of learning new skills.
+Students will collaborate with the instructor on the assessment process of this component, by self-grading their participation and practice sessions Persuasive Speech (Week 12) Storytelling (Week 6) Persuasive Speech (Week 12) .40%